 Self-service also reduces service times significantly.
 According to the Harvard business review, on an average, reducing service times by 7 seconds can increase the market share by 1 to 3%.
 MEDENT, a medical software company, recently developed a self check-in kiosk.
 Patients can use this kiosks’ POS touch screen monitor to make appointments, check-ins, make payments and even manage their insurance.
 The kiosk also has the ability to scan a driver’s license to validate the IDs and pull out the corresponding records.

 With the help of airport kiosks, service providers are able to provide enough information to the passengers without depending on airport staff.
 These kiosks provide useful information such as indoor navigation, ticket details, passenger information, flight status etc..the user interface is touch sensitive and easy to use.
 The airport kiosk market is growing at a CGPR of 10% and is expected to sustain the growth through 2030.
 The key players of the market include IBM, Siemens, Phoenix Kiosk, KIOSK IS, TBOTECH, Advantech, Axon, and Safariland.
 North America is expected to witness the highest adoption during the forecast period followed by the Asia Pacific.
 The Middle East and Africa will expect a sustained adoption.

-Interactive kiosks from Posiflex have witnessed a significant increase in the adoption in the recent years.
+Interactive self-service kiosks from Posiflex have witnessed a significant increase in the adoption in recent years.
 This is majorly due to the demand created for operational efficiency.
 They reduce the friction at the counter and eliminate the common hassles that are prevalent in the face to face services.